All Episodes

 I'm talking about terrorists to get in here.

-Adam, I'm I'm troubled by it.
+Adam, I'm troubled by it.

-You got a lot more power in your life than just who you vote for, because you can't win every election, and if you start losing them and you get bent out of shape over losing every election, you're defining your life by that.
+And if you start losing them and you get bent out of shape over losing every election, you're defining your life by that.

-My success is not defined by who wins elections.
+That's why my success is not defined by who wins elections.

 Quick timeout.